Politics, Philosophy, and Economics, BS

-Constituent advocate for the City of Boston offered not only a deeper understanding of Boston’s politics but also a general understanding of how a city government functions.
+He was the Constituent Advocate for the City of Boston, a role which offered not only a deeper understanding of Boston’s politics but also a general understanding of how a city government functions.

-Participated in the Honors dialogue “Rhetoric and Justice in Europe”, had the chance to examine the propaganda strategies behind the Nazi rise to power in Germany.
+Vishal traveled on an Honors Dialogue of Civilizations and studied propaganda and other strategies behind the Nazi rise to power in Germany.